pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 To be sure of precisely which traces PypeIt will extract, the user should run the :ref:`pypeit_trace_edges` script, which can perform the first calibration step, trace identification.
-The script will create an Edges*.fits.gz and a Slits*.fits.gz file, which will be reused by the :ref:`run_pypeit` script.
-The user may also skip directly to running :ref:`run_pypeit` if they are certain there will be no trouble with trace identification.
+The script will create an Edges*.fits.gz and a Slits*.fits.gz file, which will be reused by the :ref:`run-pypeit` script.
+The user may also skip directly to running :ref:`run-pypeit` if they are certain there will be no trouble with trace identification.

 To use :ref:`pypeit_trace_edges`, the script should be called using: